vatsalramanuj/applications_2023/README.md

 Make sure you upload ```alias.txt``` with your alias name too.

 Applications received from :
-1. Sanidhya Mahale (Incompletely Configured git submodule, hint: paste the command in the terminal, and pul request again)
+* Sanidhya Mahale (Incompletely Configured git submodule, hint: paste the command in the terminal, and pul request again).
+* Anarchy